blackbing/install-prompt-banner/README.md

 # Why

 When developing Progressive Web Apps(PWA), the timing of Install App Banner is confused.
 The default prompt behavior is not cool for users.
-I create a simple count and  limit to decide when should prompt the install banner for user.
-This library is very tiny implemention from *Deferring or cancelling the prompt* <https://developers.google.com/web/fundamentals/app-install-banners/>.
+I create a simple count way to decide the timing of the install banner.
+This library is very tiny which is implemention from *Deferring or cancelling the prompt* <https://developers.google.com/web/fundamentals/app-install-banners/>.
 You can add it with whatever user's interaction in your web site.

 For example,